ironbar/arc25/docs/modeling/Iteration_23_ttt_BARC_v2.md

 They are very similar except from the last column, where I believe VLLM is using more VRAM memory than unsloth.
 This is promising because it opens the door to use unsloth both for training and inference in the same process.

+### Search and Learn algorithm

+This is how one epoch of the search and learn algorithm would look like, the algorithm works on a single task:

+1. Make n predictions with the model.
+Use data augmentation to increase the diversity of the predictions.
+2. Parse the code from the predictions and execute the code to get the output grids
+3. Evaluate the outputs on the training samples of the task
+4. There could be some stopping criteria, for example if I have two different solutions that solve all the training tasks.
+5. Prepare the data for training.
+I could sort them by the number of correct grids or other metrics.
+   I could remove already predicted solutions on previous epochs.
+Using hindsight relabelling we generate new tasks for training.
+6. Finetune the model
+7. Repeat until the stop criteria is met or the number of maximum epochs is reached
+8. Select the predictions for submission

+Using a smaller number of predictions could be more efficient, according to [previous experiments with toy tasks](./Iteration_08_improve_HER.md#number-of-generations).
+Once the algorithm is implemented I will have to tune all the hyperparameters.
+On Kaggle I will have 12 minutes per task when running the algorithm in parallel on the 4 GPUs.

 ## Results